tieum/swarm-traefik/README.md

    **TODO**: service name and image:tag should be parameters so we can use the same script in a git webhook

 - folder **ms1/** and **ms2/** contain 2 ruby sinatra sample apps, with their corresponding Dockerfile

+## Prerequisite
+if you are using OSX, you will need virtualbox installed: `brew cask install virtualbox`